timdiels/chicken_turtle_project/README.md

 dependencies to `requirements.in` before the misbehaving dependency.
 When `X` appears before `Y` in `requirements.in` it will be installed before `Y` (unless `Y` is a dependency of `X`).

+### Package data

+Package data can be provided by placing a directory named `data` in the package you want to add data to.
+The `data` directory should not have a `__init__.py` (as direct descendant) as that would make it a package instead of a data directory.

+You can then access this data (regardless of whether and how the project is installed) using `pkg_resources <https://pythonhosted.org/setuptools/pkg_resources.html#basic-resource-access>`_.

 ### Testing